spark159/condense-seq/README.md

 All further analysis and graph generation are documented in IPython notebooks, which can be found in the *ipython_notebooks* folder

 ## Data deposition
-All raw FASTQ files and processed data have been deposited in NCBI GEO under accession number GSE252941.
+All raw FASTQ files and processed data from the publication [1] have been deposited in NCBI GEO under accession number GSE252941.

 ## Publication